wezong/collegeapp/README.md

 ## Link to Video Explanation:

 ## Link to AI Assistant:
 [College Matchmaker] (https://chat.openai.com/g/g-GDpOmdUQa-college-matchmaker)

+Access the AI assistant through the link provided above.
+Begin asking questions and answering the GPT to learn what school is the best match for you.

 ## Example inputs and prompts
 [Sample conversation with prompt examples] - (https://chat.openai.com/share/9d8e27b0-81a1-4c93-ac1f-c404a323c607)